Install a GROBID development environment

 systemProp.https.proxyPassword=password

-Use GROBID
+Use a built GROBID project

 From there, the easiest and most efficient way to use GROBID is the web service mode.
 You can also use the tool in batch mode or integrate it in your Java project via the Java API.